-There are a number of adolescent dental providers* in your community that provide FREE dental care to adolescents from Year 9 until their 18th birthday.
+There are a number of adolescent dental care providers (dentists contracted by Te Whatu Ora, Health New Zealand) that provide free dental care for teenagers from Year 9 until their 18th birthday* in your community.

-Enrolling with one of these dentists means your child is entitled to a check up every 12 months and basic treatments FREE of charge.
-(Free dental care does not include orthodontic work or tooth whitening)
+Enrolling with one of these dentists means your teenager is entitled to a dental exam every 12 months and basic treatments FREE of charge.
+Free dental care does not include orthodontic treatment or tooth whitening.

 The transfer process is easy:

 - In year 8, your child will bring home a letter with the name of an approved adolescent dental provider they have chosen to continue their dental care from year 9 until they turn 18 years old (this is done with the support of their Bee Healthy dental therapist).

 - You may change to another approved adolescent dental provider or, to your current family dentist, by calling (04 570 9273.
 If your current family dentist is not listed in the directory, your child’s dental care may not be free.
 Please discuss with your dentist.